armele/mctradepost-retro/README.md

 This mod supports the Neoforce configuration hooks, and can be configured in-game.
 These configurations are reasonably well described there.

 ### Making Wishes
-When you throw a coin into a wishing well with another object, your wish might come true!
+When you throw a Trade Coins (‡) into a wishing well with another object, your wish might come true!

-Currently implemented or in-progress:
-- Kill all zombies nearby (1 Coin + Zombie Flesh)
-- Terminate an in progress raid (1 Coin + 1 Iron Sword) NOT YET FULLY IMPLEMENTED
+Look in the JEI for ritual recipes the Trade Coin can be used for.

+Ritual recipes are configured through a datapack entry.

 ### Citizen Behaviors
 Citizens who have been worked too hard (low Adverse skill) will occassionally go on vacation, where their Adverse skill is repaired, and some income for the colony is generated.